slazav/addphoto/Readme.md

 (old one is moved to *.bak if it exists).
 In other modes the source file should exist.

-* Image folder.
-Folder for all album images and other files.
-It is specified in --imgdir option as a relative path from location of the source file.
-Default value is the source file name without extension.

 * HTML-file.
 File for the main html page, always located in the same folder with source file.
 Specified by --html option.
 Default name is created from the source file name by removing last extension (if it exists) and adding '.htm' instead.

+* Image folder.
+Folder for all album images and other files.
+It is specified by --imgdir option as a relative path from location of the source file.
+Default value is the source file name without extension.

+* Data folder.
+Folder for js and css files.
+It is specified by --datadir option as a relative path from location of the source file.
+Default value is the source file name without extension.
+It could be reasonable to share data folder between multiple texts, for example use `addphoto` folder.

 * Image files.
 In init mode (-I,--init option) program finds and write into the source file all image files located in the image folder